Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 Streaming wins when you need millisecond-level alerts on a large keyword space and you have engineering capacity to handle reconnects, gap recovery, and rule management.
 For everything else (brand listening, news monitoring, lead generation, compliance alerts, mid-frequency trading signals, content moderation), polling is simpler, cheaper, and good enough.

 The other underrated advantage of polling: if your script crashes, it picks up where it left off on the next cycle.
 Streaming pipelines need a separate replay buffer to handle outages without data loss.
-Sorsa does not ship a managed webhook product on purpose; the pull pattern keeps the control plane in your hands, and the 20-requests-per-second rate limit gives enough headroom for production-scale loops.
+We do not ship a managed webhook product on purpose; the pull pattern keeps the control plane in your hands, and the flat 20-requests-per-second rate limit gives enough headroom for production-scale loops.

 Pick the right endpoint for what you're monitoring